cortexlabs/cortex/docs/quick-start.md

 **Edit `resources/aggregates.yaml` to compute the required values to enable transformers**

-Aggregators are computations that require processing the full column.
-We want to normalize the numeric features so we need mean and standard deviation values for each numeric column.
+Aggregates are computations that require processing the full column.
+We want to normalize the numeric features, so we need mean and standard deviation values for each numeric column.
 We also need a mapping of strings to integers for the label column.
 Cortex has `mean`, `stddev`, and `index_string` aggregators out of the box.

 ```yaml
 - kind: aggregate